tommynok/penumbra/README.md

 ### Debug logs

-Penumbra is still in early development, thus it can break auite easily.
+Penumbra is still in early development, thus it can break quite easily.
 If so, you can open an issue attaching debug logs.<br>
 To get debug logs, run `antumbra` with the `-v` flag.
 A file called `antumbra.log` will be created in the current directory.

-Note: Penumbra currently only supports V5 (XFlash) devices.
+Note: Penumbra currently supports both V5 (XFlash) and V6 (XML) devices.
 Issues reporting incompatibility with other chipset will be ignored until broader support is added.

 ## Contributing